-The miracle of poetry, then, is movement - "transit" - from the whole ("the Vast") "to the particular" and back again in a constantly evolving spiral.
-This movement, Emerson states, is the universal name "God".
+The miracle of poetry, then, is movement - 'transit' - from the whole ('the Vast') 'to the particular' and back again in a constantly evolving spiral.
+This movement, Emerson states, is the universal name 'God.'
 It is movement that is truth; it is movement that is beauty: the ceaseless movement of the whole in each of its particulars.
-And each particular, when seen aright, takes you through the forest to the great central ever shifting "sea" that is the whole.
+And each particular, when seen aright, takes you through the forest to the great central ever shifting 'sea' that is the whole.
 It is the poet who creates these forest tracks, and therein lies his virtue.
-For, as Emerson makes clear the poet has no new tools in his consciousness, no new words, beyond those of the standard "chemistry" set owned by all.
+For, as Emerson makes clear (and it is something we all already know, though often deny), the poet, the creative writer, has no new tools in his consciousness, no new words, beyond those of the standard 'chemistry' set owned by all.
 Poetry, Emerson contends, is the novel arrangement of standard particulars available to all - that is, everyday words - to take advantage of their shifting grounds.
 Even the neologisms of Milton or Shakespeare are but new compounds on these terms.

-It is the poet's use of these words, these endless particulars, to disclose the whole that turns the "cheapest mental combination" into poetry, and makes the poet as such one with God, that is, a creator.
-If we go back to 1837 Emerson writes in his journal: "To create, to create is the proof of a Divine presence.
-Whoever creates is God, and whatever talents are, if the man create not, the pure efflux of the Deity is not his" (Journals 5 341).
-Creation, for Emerson, is all one process: the working through of divinity.
+It is the poet's use of these words, these endless particulars, to disclose the whole that turns the 'cheapest mental combination' into poetry, and makes the poet as such one with God, that is, a creator.
+If we go back to 1837 Emerson writes in his journal: 'To create, to create is the proof of a Divine presence.
+Whoever creates is God, and whatever talents are, if the man create not, the pure efflux of the Deity is not his.'
+(JMN5 341) Creation, for Emerson, is all one process: the working through of divinity.
 To be a creator - a writer, an artist - is to participate in that process.
 Conversely, if a man does not create then God is absent and originality will not come.
-But where there is God there is original creation: "You shall not predict what the poet shall say and whilst ephemeral poetry hath its form, its contents, & almost its phrase out of the books & is only skilful in paraphrase or permutation of good authors, in these the good human soul speaks because it has something new to say" (341-342).
-Creation is not merely the incremental recasting of others' words; it is the novel use of these words - that "common chemistry of thought" as living metaphors to open new grounds.
+But where there is God there is original creation: 'You shall not predict what the poet shall say and whilst ephemeral poetry hath its form, its contents, & almost its phrase out of the books & is only skilful in paraphrase or permutation of good authors, in these the good human soul speaks because it has something new to say.'
+(JMN5 341-2) Creation is not the incremental recasting of others words; it is novelty in its fullest sense.
 It is having something new to say and thus participating in creation itself.
 To create, for Emerson, is always to become one with the divine; and it is only by becoming a conduit for the divine that the poet becomes original.
-The poet "has conspired with the high Cause and felt the holy glee with which man detects the ultimate oneness of the Seer & the spectacle.
-All the debts such a man could accumulate to other wit could never disturb his consciousness or originality" (Journals 8 70).
-Emerson uses the apt metaphor "conspire" - to breathe with (recalling his earlier association of spirit with wind) - to figure the poet's relationship with the divine.
-The poet and God ("the high Cause") are simultaneously inspired with the breath of creation; the word of the poet is its exhalation.
-It is this extraordinarily elevated sense of the poet's worth that will be fully explored in Emerson's great 1844 essay "The Poet".
+The poet 'has conspired with the high Cause and felt the holy glee with which man detects the ultimate oneness of the Seer & the spectacle.
+All the debts such a man could accumulate to other wit could never disturb his consciousness or originality.'
+(JMN8 70)

+Emerson uses the apt metaphor 'conspire' - to breath with (recalling his earlier association of spirit with wind) - to figure the poet's relationship with the divine.
+The poet and God ('the high Cause') are simultaneously inspired with the breath of creation; the word of the poet is its exhalation.
+It is this extraordinarily elevated sense of the poet's worth that will be fully explored in Emerson's great 1844 essay 'The Poet'.